emoryn/recipes/guacamole.md

 - garlic

 ## Instructions
 Mash the avocado with joy or with agression, you decide.
+Chop yellow onion and garlic into pieces smaller than your patience.